Waterfront Workers History Project: Overview

 The Project provides access to a vast collection of digitized historical documentation and photographic resources for educational purposes.
 The image and document repository is available for study at the University of Washington and through an extensive Internet database portal on the university Web site.
 The online repository is organized by industry, with separate sections for longshore workers, maritime workers, cannery workers, and shipyard workers.
-Each section includes brief summaries, indepth research reports, historical documents, newspaper articles, and rare photographs.
+Each section includes brief summaries, in-depth research reports, historical documents, newspaper articles, and rare photographs.
 The sections depict everyday life and labor on the West Coast waterfront as well as strikes and other dramatic struggles for workplace rights.
 A particular focus is given to the influential International Longshore and Warehouse Union.
 A detailed special section examines the 1934 West Coast Waterfront Strike that spurred the union's formation, and includes newspaper articles published during the strike, a day by day narrative of major events and a collection of archival photographs.
 Another section looks at the life of longtime President Harry Bridges, including footage of his testimony at a deportation hearing in 1950.

 The Project includes more than 20 oral histories with longshore leaders, cannery workers, and labor history experts examining the tradition of dissent on the West Coast waterfront and the struggle of Filipino cannery workers for democratic unionism.
 Other industrial sections shed light on less-studied aspects of waterfront labor, including the trailblazing racial progressivism and integrationist efforts of the Marine Cooks and Stewards and the Ship Scalers Union.